Estate Agent Costs – How Much Should You Pay?

-Traditional estate agent fees sit around 1.4% of your final selling price – but this can range widely depending on which estate agent you go to, whether you choose to use multiple estate agents, or which area your home is in.
+Traditional estate agent costs sit around 1.4% of your final selling price – but this can range widely depending on which estate agent you go to, whether you choose to use multiple estate agents, or which area your home is in.

 You can expect to pay around 1% to 3.5% of your final selling price with a traditional estate agent – and the price advertised can often be without including VAT, despite The Property Ombudsman ruling against this in 2016.
 While estate agents should advertise their prices including VAT, they often avoid this to make the fees appear smaller – always check your contract.

-If you have a home of lower value, this doesn’t automatically mean cheaper estate agent fees either – most estate agents charge minimum fees, and they usually start at around £1,000.
+If you have a home of lower value, this doesn’t automatically mean cheaper estate agency selling fees either – most estate agents charge minimum fees, and they usually start at around £1,000.
 Some estate agents also charge fixed fees rather than percentage-based, but restrict the services you’ll receive depending on the amount you pay.

 Can you haggle?